-Center For the Study of Ethics In The Professions
+Center for the Study of Ethics in the Professions

 The Center for the Study of Ethics in the Professions (CSEP) was established in 1976 to promote research and teaching on practical moral problems in the professions.
 The first interdisciplinary center for ethics to focus on the professions, CSEP continues to be one of the nation's leading centers for practical and professional ethics.
 It is known for its work on ethics in engineering and science and in related areas of business.
 Learn more here.

-Collaboration and Social Media Lab (CASM)
+Collective Action and Social Media Lab (CASM)

 In the CaSM lab, we are interested in how people work together and learn from each other.
 We're especially interested in understanding and designing social media tools to facilitate collaborations both at work and at play.
 Our current research projects span a number of areas including onboarding in organizations, information visualization, online discussion forums, and social network analysis.
 Learn more here.